thomaszipf/3dwrx-Headphones-Holder-Wall-Mount-2.0/README.md

 # 3dwrx-Headphones-Holder-Wall-Mount-2.0

-Link to the producto on Thingiverse: https://www.thingiverse.com/thing:3350718
+Link to the product on Thingiverse: https://www.thingiverse.com/thing:3350718